 So, after a 40 minute needless excursion they get there.
 And here’s the best part, they line up behind the two other wedding cars that are apparently already there.
 Knowing how some photographers work you can imagine how long it took as they stuck it out.

-Apparently the couple arrived at their venue at 7:45 that evening, or should I say night.
-Which is fine I suppose, though some guests will get bored because ideally they would prefer to be in a room where the couple should be too, they are after all the focal point of the day, and it leaves the married couple starting from scratch when it comes to meeting and chatting once they do arrive, and if late then how long before they both sit for their meal?
+Apparently the couple arrived at their venue at 7:45 that evening.
+Or should I say night.
+Which is fine I suppose, though some guests will get bored.
+Ideally they would prefer to be in a room where the couple should be too.
+They are after all the focal point of the day.
+This can leave the married couple starting from scratch when it comes to meeting and chatting once they do arrive.
+And if late then how long before they both sit for their meal?

-I have always been of the opinion that if you pay for a drinks reception then that is where you should be, that is where the buzz is, that is where the fun is, this is where the married couple should be in my humble opinion, it’s always so very lively with a room buzzing around the newly married couple.
+I have always been of the opinion that if you pay for a drinks reception then that is where you should be. that is where the buzz is, that is where the fun is, this is where the married couple should be in my humble opinion.
+It’s always so very lively with a room buzzing around the newly married couple.

 As stressed in early postings, any session with the just married couple should be swift, and at a place that means something to you both and a pace that satisfies everybody.
 I do not think in over 400 weddings that I have photographed and documented ever suggesting somewhere for the couple to go.
 In my view this is not my place, why?
 Because it would be meaningless or just downright photographically generic.
 And often some couples will be happy to stay on site for the duration of their wedding.